Kelly specializes in influencer marketing, political/election campaigns, non-profit campaigns, and increasing engagement on all platforms.

 Digital Marketer?
 Social Media Influencer?
 Wannabe?
 Whatever you are, that title may have caused your eye to twitch.
 Embrace that anxiety, and say it with me:

-For all of you who are scratching their head, "peak time" is the time in which the traffic to your social media account, your webpage, your digital ad, or whatever you're tracking online is receiving the highest volume of traffic or simply put: when the most eyes are on your content.
+For all of you who are scratching your head, "peak time" is the time in which the traffic to your social media account, your webpage, your digital ad, or whatever you're tracking online is receiving the highest volume of traffic, or simply put, when the most eyes are on your content.
 Marketers generally utilize this information in order to determine when they're going to post what content.

 I used to follow the concept of peak time religiously.
 No matter what the content was, I would only post during peak times.
 Whether it was a news story, a photograph of food, or an ad/PR that I've brokered for the client, I would always post the content ONLY during the peak time.
 However it was still hit or miss.
 While the numbers were generally high, nine times out of 10 the results were not what I desired (or what the client desired).

 Peak times lie.
 I'll keep repeating it.
 I know it's probably giving you wild anxiety, but it's true.
 Utilizing the metrics from the peak time analysis as your sole guidance of when to post and what to post is not going to give you the results that you desire.